DreamCloud Mattress Review

 Sleeping hot is a big pet peeve of ours, (especially living in Texas) and is something that many all foam mattresses struggle with.
 Being a hybrid, however, this bed has an advantage over all foam mattresses by the inclusion of the innerspring coil layer which helps with air circulation.

-As such, the use of the gel foam layer, the latex layer, and the cashmere top cover combined with the hybrid coil construction all do a great job of ensuring the mattress sleeps cooler than most mattresses we have reviewed.
+As such, the use of the gel foam layer and the cashmere top cover combined with the hybrid coil construction all do a great job of ensuring the mattress sleeps cooler than most mattresses we have reviewed.

 Sinkage & Motion Transfer